My Mosman: Veteran Broadcaster Steve Liebmann On His 40 Years Of Living Local

 Moving here seemed the next logical step and getting a job as a graded journalist in the top rating radio station’s newsroom was a stroke of luck.

-Anna: Have you always lived in the same Mosman home?
+Anna: Have you always lived on the lower north shore?

 Anna: Did living in Mosman make life easier when you were at the helm of Today?